jiaxuanlyu/Python_reviewNotes/distinctValues_replaceValues.md

 `.nunique()` could also be used here to check whether data is replaced or not.

 Alternatively, if there are some rows which fill with NaN, `.drop()` could be used to drop rows and columns.
 [Documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.drop.html).
+But when dropping rows/columns, the dataframe needs to be **defined** again.